Truth In Savings Disclosure

 10. Accrual of Dividends.

-Dividends will begin to accrue on cash deposits on the business day you make the deposit to your account.
-Dividends will begin to accrue on non cash deposits (e.g. checks) on the business day you make the deposit to your account.
+Dividends and interest will begin to accrue on cash deposits on the business day you make the deposit to your account.
+Dividends and interest will begin to accrue on non cash deposits (e.g. checks) on the business day you make the deposit to your account.

-For Money Market Accounts, no dividends will be paid for those days that the balance falls below the minimum.
+For Money Market Accounts, no interest will be paid for those days that the balance falls below the minimum.

 Your account will mature at the maturity date set forth on your account receipt or renewal notice.